Jami' al-tawarikh

 Jāmiʿ al-Tawārīkh (Note: جَامِعْ اَلتَوَارِيخُ, مجموعه تاريخ; lit.
 'Compendium of Chronicles', also "Universal History") (lit.
 'The Compendium of Chronicles') is a work of literature and history, produced in the Mongol Ilkhanate.
 Written by Rashid al-Din Hamadani (1247–1318 AD) at the start of the 14th century, the breadth of coverage of the work has caused it to be called "the first world history".
 It was in three volumes and published in Arabic and Persian versions.
+The extant manuscripts represent "one of the most important surviving examples of Ilkhanid art in any medium", and are the largest surviving body of early examples of the Persian miniature.

-The surviving portions total approximately 400 pages of the original work.
-The work describes cultures and major events in world history from China to Europe; in addition, it covers Mongol history, as a way of establishing their cultural legacy.
+The work describes cultures and major events in world history from China to Europe, while spotlighting Mongol history with a view to securing the Mongol Empire's cultural legacy.
 The lavish illustrations and calligraphy required the efforts of hundreds of scribes and artists, with the intent that two new copies (one in Persian, and one in Arabic) would be created each year and distributed to schools and cities around the Ilkhanate, in the Middle East, Central Asia, Anatolia, and the Indian subcontinent.

-Approximately 20 illustrated copies were made of the work during Rashid al-Din's lifetime, but only a few portions remain, and the complete text has not survived.
+Approximately 20 illustrated copies were made of the work during Rashid al-Din's lifetime, but only parts have survived, covering roughly 400 pages of the original work.
 The oldest known copy is an Arabic version, of which half has been lost, but one set of pages is currently in the Khalili Collection of Islamic Art (London, England), comprising 59 folios from the second volume of the work.
 Another set of pages, with 151 folios from the same volume, is owned by the Edinburgh University Library.
 Two Persian copies from the first generation of manuscripts survive in the Topkapı Palace Library in Istanbul.
-The early illustrated manuscripts together represent "one of the most important surviving examples of Ilkhanid art in any medium", and are the largest surviving body of early examples of the Persian miniature.